Where Art and Historic Places Meet #CanadianVisitList

-I love visual art.
-I always have.
-I find it inspiring and soothing and fun all at the same time.
-Luckily for me, many historic places feature art galleries or spaces where people can share their art with the community.
-I used to work for an art gallery that was housed in a historic home, so the combination holds a special place in my heart.
+I’ve always loved visual art.
+It inspires me, soothes me, and sparks joy—all at once.
+Fortunately, many historic places feature art galleries or spaces where people can share their creativity with the community.
+I even used to work at an art gallery located in a historic home, so that combination holds a special place in my heart.

-As you can see in the above image, I have taken a virtual selfie at Emily Carr’s childhood home with myself as a child.
-If only I could have met her in person.
-At least I can still continue to appreciate her art and find ways to connect with her at her childhood home.
+As you can see in the image above, I took a virtual selfie at Emily Carr’s childhood home.
+If only I could have met her in person!
+Still, I’m grateful I can continue to appreciate her art and find meaningful ways to connect with her through the place where she grew up.

 By Sonja Kruitwagen